UbuntuForums/system-info/README.md

 ## Ubuntu Forums support-info Script
-The "Ubuntu Forums Support Script" queries the users computer so that Ubunutu Forums Community Members can see what they are recommending solutions for:
+The Ubuntu Forums "support-info" script queries the users computer and prepares a report, so that Ubunutu Forums Community Members can see what they are recommending solutions for:
 ## Details

 - Creates the file `support-info.txt` at the base of the user's home directory.